uBizzy/koseven/system/guide/ko7/security/cookies.md

 The Value of the Cookie will automatically be hashed through the `hash_hmac` function.
 Let's look a bit closer into it:

-    hash_hmac('sha1', $agent.$name.$value.Cookie::$salt, Cookie::$salt);
+    hash_hmac('sha1', $name.$value.Cookie::$salt, Cookie::$salt);

 As you can see the value gets hashed with the `sha1` algorithm.
 As 'data' variable we pass a string consisting of:
-The users Browser Agent, the cookie name, the cookie value and the cookie salt - which is also used as hashing key.
+The cookie name, the cookie value and the cookie salt - which is also used as hashing key.
-This ensures that the cookie is bound to the user agent and it's value cannot be modified outside of Koseven.

 ## Additional Hints